New Year Family Nile Sail Boat Trip?

 Our day starts at 9.30am with a touch base team exercise or daily circle.

-Then the children are free to dive into their extended projects.
+Then the children are free to dive into their extended projects or join in an organised workshop.

-Workshops will be available, as will lots of free time to play and make friends.
-Older children are given the freedom to explore the monthly theme and take on a leadership role within the community.
+Older children are given the freedom to explore the monthly theme and take on a leadership role within the community if they so wish.

 We are trying to cultivate an environment that is enriching for young people to come and learn and socialise, while also being in touch with nature, arts, crafts and animal care.